- Informal Economy

 - professionals from development agencies (inter-governmental, governmental, and non-governmental) who provide services to or shape policies towards the informal workforce

-The founders of WIEGO decided at its inception in 1997 that the WIEGO network should build alliances with individuals and institutions from our constituencies, and should draw on expertise from around the globe as it forged partnerships and linkages.
+At the network's inception in 1997, WIEGO's founders decided that the WIEGO network should build alliances with individuals and institutions from our constituencies, and should draw on expertise from around the globe as it forged partnerships and linkages.

 MBOs of informal workers who are active in WIEGO are invited to become our Institutional Members.
 Individuals from the other two constituencies who are active in WIEGO are invited to become our Individual Members.
 As of October 2013, the WIEGO network had 173 Members – 33 Institutional and 140 Individual Members – from 40 countries.